-To know when to file a correct K-5, instructions can be found at 42A805-K5C(I)(10-20).pdf (ky.gov).
+To know when to file is K-5C, instructions can be found at https://revenue.ky.gov/Business/Pages/Employer-Payroll-Withholding.aspx

 7. What happens if an employer does not submit copies of Form W-2 to his or her employees or DOR?